 This includes those over 28 weeks of pregnancy, who can also attend work, although there will be certain tasks that they should not perform as detailed by their risk assessment.
-Decisions made as part of any risk assessment must be reviewed regularly as circumstances may change as the pregnancy progresses and certainly at the 28-week point.
+Decisions made as part of any risk assessment must be reviewed regularly as circumstances may change as the pregnancy progresses and most certainly at the 28-week point.
+In addition, where the risk assessment is recording concerns/anxiety from the employee at 28-weeks, and they wish as a result to be deployed to work at home, this can be arranged from that point of their pregnancy onwards.

-The individual risk assessment will take into account any specific medical advice received from the professionals responsible for the pregnant woman's care (e.g. GP, mid wife or consultant) or occupational health if required.
+The individual risk assessment will also take into account any specific medical advice received from the professionals responsible for the pregnant woman's care (e.g. GP, mid wife or consultant) or occupational health if required.